ukulanne/guile-couchdb/README.md

 To be able to connect through https you will [gnutls-guile bindings](https://www.gnutls.org/manual/gnutls-guile.html).

 # INSTALL

+To install couchb.scm simplu run `install.scm`.
+The script will automatically install the module to the correct path as given by the guile calling the script on the first line of the script.
+Please change in case you want the install script to pick a different guile.

 ```
 [panda@pandaville guile-couchdb]$ sudo ./install.scm
 [HELLO] Installer script for guile-couchdb